 Of course, there should be different levels of authority to make decisions.
 If your employees do not understand how to be empathetic towards your customers even after a thorough training process, then you need to change your hiring methods.

-Make your customers understand about customer service through various roleplays and scenarios.
+Make your customers understand customer service through various roleplays and scenarios.
 Walk them through the decisions that they are empowered to take on their own without having to call a higher-up.
-When they are trained properly to handle situations, you will find that the customer service department will receive fewer complaints and get a lot of compliments in return.
+Properly trained employees handling situations result in fewer complaints and garner numerous compliments for the customer service department.

-Having a good attitude goes a long way in creating memorable experiences for your customer.
+Having a good attitude goes a long way in creating memorable experiences for your customers.
 If your business operates with the right attitude, you will be able to convert any negative experience into a positive one.
-As a brand, you should remember that most conversations that you have with your customers are not face-to-face, so your attitude will reflect in the way you text, emails, phone calls, etc.
+As a brand, you should remember that most conversations that you have with your customers are not face-to-face.
+So, your attitude will reflect in the way you text, email, phone call, etc.

 Words can be easily misinterpreted, so you should always be on your guard so that the wrong message doesn’t get sent.
-Always try to use humour with your customers.
-Who doesn’t love humour, right?
+Always try to use humor with your customers.
+Who doesn’t love humor, right?

-There are many more elements that can be used to provide outstanding customer service.
+Many more elements exist to deliver outstanding customer service.
 Keeping your customers satisfied and close to you is the best thing that you can do for your business.
 Have an attitude where your customer always comes first, and you will become a force to reckon with.

-Your customers don’t want to be treated like one more number but as a person with flesh and blood.
+Treat your customers as individuals with feelings and emotions, not just numbers.
 A business should be built around providing good customer service.
 When you concentrate on creating a robust website, spending on marketing tools, and creating processes, customer service doesn’t become a priority anymore.
-Here’s the best tip that we can give you- customer service should be the centre point of everything.
-A good customer service has the potential to drive your company towards growth.
+Here’s the best tip that we can give you- customer service should be the center point of everything.
+Good customer service has the potential to drive your company towards growth.
 Time proves it again and again.